Cascade Microtech: History

 After years of delay, Cascade Microtech filed for an IPO with the United States Securities & Exchange Commission in March 2004, hoping to raise $85 million.
 The company employed 243 and had revenues of $50.6 million when they filed for the IPO, and major customers included Intel and Infineon.
 Besides offering new shares, shares held by existing owners such as Agilent Technologies were also offered, for a total of 5.3 million shares being offered to the public.
 On December 15, 2004, the company started trading on the NASDAQ market, with an initial price of $14 per share under the ticker symbol CSCD.
 The offering raised $72 million, of which $43 million went to Cascade with the remainder to existing shareholders.

 Cascade purchased socket maker Gryphics, Inc. in 2007 for $13.7 million and nearly 850,000 in Cascade Microtech stock.
+Also in 2007, Cascade Microtech GmbH was opened in Munich, Germany.
+The Engineering Products Division (EPD) and the Production Products Division (PPD) provides application, sales and service support for European customers.

 Chief executive officer (CEO) and co-founder Eric Strid stepped down as CEO, but remained as the company chairman and became the chief technical officer in January 2008.
 Geoff Wild took over as CEO at that time, but resigned in December 2009.
 Interim CEO Paul Carlson led the company until former Merix Corp.
 CEO Michael Burger was hired in June 2010 and took office in July.

 In January 2010, Cascade purchased SUSS MicroTec AG's chip-testing division for $9.8 million.
 That division had been Cascade's largest rival.
 The company's revenue for the third quarter in 2010 was $25.3 million, a record for the company.
 However, Cascade still had a net loss of $400,000.

+In 2011, Cascade announced their collaboration with IMEC for the development of 3D Through-Silicon-Via (TSV) structures testing methods and methodologies.

 Cascade posted revenues of $113 for fiscal year 2012 and had its first profit that year since 2007.
 In October 2013, the company bought ATT Advanced Temperature Test Systems in a cash and stock deal valued at $27.7 million.
 The company announced it was sold to FormFactor, Inc. in February 2016 for $352 million, with the deal closing in June 2016.

+In 2017, Cascade Microtech, together with IMEC, developed a fully-automatic system to pre-bond test advanced 3D chips.
+The two companies won the 2017 National Instruments Engineering Impact Award in the electronics and semiconductor division for their development in which they titled "Probing of Large-Array, Fine-Pitch Microbumps for 3D ICs".